-1,1147,1189,2516,3962

 We run our programme through group sessions at local community centres or at the Royal Berkshire Hospital.

-If you have difficulties with accessing group sessions or have problems with your mobility, and you need more one-to-support, we may be able to provide a home exercise programme for you.
+If you have difficulties with accessing group sessions or have problems with your mobility, and you need more one-to-one support, we may be able to provide a home exercise programme for you.

 We’ll monitor your condition and your progress during your time with us and give you recommendations on how to continue exercising when you’ve finished.